biolab/orange3-recommendation/README.md

 PROBLEMS
 --------
-** Cross-validation:**
+**Cross-validation:**
 Why does the RMSE of the test set differ so much from the train set?
 Maybe not enough data?

   Description:

     K=15; iter=250

+    ALL DATA:
     [[ 0.8282175   2.46078204  3.95383569  4.85108628  2.88379429]
      [ 0.43211647  1.8775157   4.98789311  3.91862161  3.19273916]
      [ 0.93497338  2.46234349  5.03923615  4.93385974  1.94505918]